I watched as the ship pulled away from the dock and I stood in silence as it headed back out to sea. I couldn’t talk about it for two days.

 I found myself wandering out each morning before breakfast headed up to the top deck with a light jacket just to steal my few minutes of pristine air and calm quiet while gazing at the land of ice.
 The cold immediately woke every sense.
 My coffee poured hot inside was quickly cold.
 The beauty of the ice began to change me.

-The vast open sea drew me in with their changing colors.
+The vast open sea drew me in with its changing colors.
 In the middle of the open sea on a sunny day, I can gaze down from the top deck into deep blue waters.
 Later on the same afternoon, the waters can turn gray along with the fog above us.
-By nightfall, the ocean appear as inky black.
+By nightfall, the ocean appears inky black.
 It is the same waters flowing beneath our ship changed only by the light shown into their depths.

 It’s like the cold and my hatred of it was changed by someone’s admiration of ice.
 They shined a light on it that changed its colors for me.